labomics/MINERVA/README.md

 - **Imputed matrices**
 - **Cross-modality expression translations**
 - **34-dimensional joint embeddings**
-  - First 32 dimensions: Biological state representation
+  - First 32 dimensions: Biological state
-  - Last 2 dimensions: Technical bias correction
+  - Last 2 dimensions: Technical bias

 These embeddings can be imported using Python ("pd.read_csv") or R ("read.csv") to compute neighborhood graphs and perform clustering with Anndata or Seurat.<br>